codeonlyjs/website/content/guide/apiRouter.md

 ### mayLeave {#RouteHandler#mayLeave}

-Notifies that a route for this handler may be left
+Notifies that a route for this handler may be left.

 ```ts